 What costs are involved in setting up an ecommerce website?

 Every ecommerce website will required a domain name and web hosting.
-You can expect to pay around £10 a year for a domain name.
+You can expect to purchase a domain name for around £10 a year.
 The cost of hosting will depend on the size of your site and the number of visitors you expect to get.
 But as a general rule, you should avoid shared hosting plans for ecommerce sites.
 Business hosting from GoDaddy is suitable for ecommerce sites and starts as low as £14.99.

 The other main cost will be hiring a web designer (if you choose to use one).
 Again, the price they charge will depend on the size of your project.
 You can expect prices to start at around £1,500.